IAmJonoBo/Prometheus/docs/offline-packaging-orchestrator.md

   When the workflow runs, the final step deletes older `offline-packaging-suite` artefacts via the Actions API using the job’s `GITHUB_TOKEN`, keeping only the most recent three runs in GitHub storage.
-  The workflow now installs Git LFS tooling up front, resets the runner workspace via a Python cleanup guard before checkout, enables `actions/checkout`’s `clean` mode alongside `lfs: true`, hydrates Git LFS pointers explicitly, verifies them via `scripts/ci/verify-lfs.sh`, and runs `git clean -fdx` so cached or untracked files cannot block subsequent clones or checkouts.
+  The workflow resets the runner workspace via a Python cleanup guard before checkout, enables `actions/checkout`’s `clean` mode, and runs `git clean -fdx` so cached or untracked files cannot block subsequent clones or checkouts.

 ## Git automation